TungHawk/tunghawk.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a first year PhD Student at Laboratoire Jean Alexandre Dieudonné (CNRS), under the supervision of Prof. Samuel Vaiter and Prof. Yassine Laguel.
+I am a first year PhD Student at [Laboratoire Jean Alexandre Dieudonné](https://univ-cotedazur.fr/laboratoires/laboratoire-jean-alexandre-dieudonne-ljad-1) ([CNRS](https://www.cnrs.fr/en)), under the supervision of Prof. Samuel Vaiter and Prof. Yassine Laguel.
 My research interest lies at the intersection of Optimization and Machine Learning, where I focus on integrating cutting-edge optimization theory with machine learning applications.

 Previously, I was a Data Scientist at [NewIT Services](https://i-new.it/), where I designed and implemented the Stock-Acquisition Management (SAM) model to drive precision and efficiency in optimizing supply-demand systems.
 Before that, I served as a research intern at [Laboratoire d'Informatique Gaspard-Monge (LIGM)](https://siteigm.univ-mlv.fr/home/), advancing research on Sinkhorn barycenter problems under supervision of Prof. Théo Lacombe.
-Earlier, I worked as a research intern at [INSA Rennes](https://www.insa-rennes.fr/index.html) under the supervision of Prof. Mounir Haddou, Prof. Quang Huy Tran and Dr. Ibtihel Ben Gharbia with a focus on developing a novel time-adaptive approach to stiff Ordinary Differential Equations (ODEs).
+Earlier, I worked as a research intern at [INSA Rennes](https://www.insa-rennes.fr/index.html) under the supervision of Prof. Mounir Haddou, Prof. Quang Huy Tran and Dr. Ibtihel Ben Gharbia, focusing on developing a novel time-adaptive approach to stiff Ordinary Differential Equations (ODEs).